 Again, this is double the related PE10 ratio limit.
 This rule would have resulted in me investing in BP, BHP Billiton and other highly cyclical companies at much lower prices than my actual purchase prices.

 To be slightly more explicit, it might be a good idea to automatically apply these lower PE10 and PD10 rules to specific sectors that are most likely to be highly cyclical:

 - 3 Highly cyclical sectors: Mining – Oil & Gas Producers – Oil Equipment, Services & Distribution

 Doing that will make the previous rules easier to apply, and will probably pick up most of the highly cyclical but overpriced stocks.

 Overall then, I’m happy to have invested in Braemar, despite the weak results.

 I’ve learned a lot about investing in highly cyclical companies and hopefully these lessons will help to improve returns and reduce risk for my portfolio in the years ahead.

-If you only remember one this from this article, remember this:
+If you only remember one thing from this article, remember this:

 Try to avoid buying highly cyclical companies near the top of their industry cycles.
 Instead, try to buy them near the bottom of the cycle or don’t buy them at all.